2026 Top Rated Chicago DUI Lawyer

 Chicago Breathalyzer Test

 The breathalyzer is the central piece of chemical evidence in most Illinois DUI cases.
 Officers commonly use two distinct types of breath tests during a Chicago DUI investigation: a roadside Portable Breath Test (PBT) and a station-based evidentiary breath test.
 The two have very different legal weight, different procedural requirements, and different challenge opportunities.
-If you took or refused a breathalyzer test in connection with a Cook County DUI arrest, call (888) 828-2305 for a free 24/7 consultation with a Chicago DUI lawyer.

 The Roadside Portable Breath Test